bitcraft/pyscroll/README.md

     pip install pyscroll

-You can also manually install it
+You can also manually install it from source

     python setup.py install